 Board of Directors

-Colleen enjoys family time, practicing yoga, photographing nature, cultivating her garden, watching football, and exploring the vibrant Twin Cities arts and culture scene.
+Colleen enjoys time with friends and family exploring the vibrant Twin Cities arts and culture scene.

 Tia Anderson is currently a Senior City Planner with the City of Saint Paul.
 She has a background in community and economic development, business process design and project management.
 Tia is a past president of the Highland District Council, has served on the City’s Capital Improvement Budget Committee and volunteers in multiple capacities with Horace Mann Elementary School.
 Tia has lived in Highland Park since 1996.